-- 1. Cows must be clean at milking, paying particular attention to udders and teats; - 2.
-Udder, teats and flanks should be clean, dry and free from sores on entry to the parlor; - 3.
-Parlor staff must have clean hands when handling teats. - a) Consideration should be given to the use of clean rubber gloves. - b) Single-use udder cloths should be used; - 4.
-All cases of mastitis must be treated promptly and underlying predisposing factors corrected: - 5.
-When the mastitis rate exceeds the target figure of a 2-month period then the specific organisms involved must be identified; - 6.
-Cows with mastitis should be marked and milked last with milk discarded or pasteurized.
-Alternatively, they may be milked with a separate cluster and bucket; - 7.
-Herd somatic cell counts, individual clinical cases of mastitis and mastitis tube usage must be monitored and recorded.
-Records must be kept of all medications used and withdrawal times observed; - 8.
-Milking machinery must be properly maintained; - 9.
+- a.
+Udder, teats, and flanks should be clean, dry, and free from sores on entry into the parlor; - b.
+Parlor staff must have clean hands when handling teats and udders. - 1.
+Disposable or clean gloves must be used for milking cows clean.

+- 2. Single-use udder cloths should be used to clean and dry udders; - c.
+Cows with mastitis must be marked and milked last with milk discarded or pasteurized.
+Alternatively, they may be milked with a separate cluster and bucket; - d.
+Milking machinery must be properly maintained; - e.
 All teats must be treated with an approved teat disinfectant.
-An emollient must be used when teats are dry, chapped or cracked; - 10.
-Following completion of milking, cows must be encouraged to remain standing for approximately half an hour to allow the teat canal sphincter to close; - 11.
-Measures must be in place to minimize the risk/incidence of mastitis in dry cows.
+An emollient must be used when teats are dry, chapped, or cracked; - f.
+Routine "foremilk" (fore-strip) examination must be made at least weekly to identify early cases of mastitis. - g.
+Following completion of milking, cows must be encouraged to remain standing for approximately half an hour to allow the teat canal sphincter to close;